 - Other Work Visas

-The Tier 1 (General) visa gives highly skilled workers the opportunity to come to the UK without a job offer to live and work temporarily.
-This route is currently closed to new applicants and only those who are already in the UK and want to extend their visas may apply.
+The Tier 1 - General Visa Extension gives highly skilled workers the opportunity to come to the UK without a job offer to live and work.
+This route is open to applicants who are already in the UK and want to extend their visas.

-The Tier 2 (Intra-Company Transfer) visa allows those with an offer of transfer or secondment to live and work in the UK as a sponsored worker.
+The Tier 2 - Intra-Company Transfer visa allows those with an offer of transfer to live and work in the UK as a sponsored worker.

 The Tier 5 visa category includes a range of temporary work visas which allow specific types of workers to undertake short term and temporary work in the UK.

-The Youth Mobility Scheme allows 18 - 30 year olds from participating countries an opportunity to holiday and work in the UK for up to two (2) years.
+The Tier 5 - Youth Mobility Scheme allows 18 - 30 year olds from participating countries an opportunity to holiday and work in the UK for up to two (2) years.

-The category for Bulgarians & Romanians is designed to allow Bulgarian and Romanian nationals to start their own business or work in the UK.
+The category for Bulgarian & Romanian Nationals visa is designed to allow Bulgarian and Romanian nationals to start their own business or work in the UK.

 A Domestic Worker visa allows domestics working for an overseas employer in a private household to accompany their employer when they visit or move to the UK.